wspjoy2011/race_report_web/README.md

-# Web report of Monaco 2018 Racing
+# Task 7 - Web report of Monaco 2018 Racing

+**Write web application using Flask framework and your previous report package.

 The application has to have a few routes.
 E.g.